TamaraAlhajj/connect4-AI/README.md

 # Connect 4

-*MiniMax with Alpha-Beta Pruning*

-**Author:** Tamara Alhajj

 ## Overview

-An informative explanation of the traditional game can be found at: https://en.wikipedia.org/wiki/Connect_Four

 This is a python implementation of connect 4 using a CLI to setup and pygame for the GUI.
-My implementation for this game allows for the conventional game play as well as additional features.
-These include:
+An informative explanation of the traditional game can be found at: https://en.wikipedia.org/wiki/Connect_Four.
+The implementation for this game allows for the conventional game play as well as additional features, including an unbeatable AI using MiniMax with Alpha-Beta Pruning.

+_Feature Set_

     - The option to remove your players piece from bottom peg
     - Smart AI vs Human